 Is it really possible to combine work and travel as a freelancer?

-If you have an online business, that is, if you don’t need a physical space to work – like, say, a restaurant or a shop – almost everything is possible.
+If you have an online business, that is, if you don’t need a physical space to work – like a restaurant or a shop would – almost everything is possible.
 So that was my yes to the question.
 However, if you plan to work while traveling and still take care of your online business – either because you have to or because you want to – a good organization is key.
-And that was my BUT to the “yes-BUT” answer 🙂
+And that was my BUT to the “yes-BUT” answer.

-If you have a family, you may be thinking that combining work and travel is only an option for solo-travellers, but if you plan everything ahead, it can perfectly work out.
-I know, easier said than done, but I’m doing it at this very moment, so it IS possible 😉
+If you have a family, you may be thinking that combining work and travel is only an option for solo-travelers, but if you plan everything ahead, it can perfectly work out.
+I know, easier said than done, but I’m doing it at this very moment, so it IS possible!

 Work and travel on your own

-♥ Look for jobs on farms, construction sites and so on – Nothing wrong with that, you can have a lovely time and meet incredibly interesting people.
-But that’s not exactly what I meant with “work & travel as a freelancer”.
+- Look for jobs on farms, construction sites, and similar activities.
+Now, there’s nothing wrong with that, you can have a lovely time and meet incredibly interesting people.
+But that’s not exactly what I meant by “work and travel as a freelancer”.

 Work and travel with your family

-♥ Here you need much more organization skills yet!!
-But it’s completely doable.
+- Here you’ll need even greater organizational skills yet, but it’s completely doable!
 You’ll just have to search for kids’ activities before you leave.
 Or, if you can count on your partner to take care of them, you could arrange some free time for him as well when you’re done with work.
-It still should feel like holidays for all members involved 😉
+It still should feel like a holiday for all members involved!

-♥ Ignore those remorse feelings!!
-You’re doing it for your business and it’s only because you take some time to work that you can all spend so much time away after all, right??
-Be 100% for your family when you’re not working and nobody will blame you for taking some hours a day to work 😉
+- Ignore those remorses!
+You’re doing it for your business, and it’s only because you take some time to work that you can all spend so much time away after all, right?
+Be 100% for your family when you’re not working, and nobody will blame you for taking some hours a day to work.

 Nice, but how can I combine it all??